-2014 2013
+2013 2012

 Number of Number of

 individuals individuals

 HK\$Nil - HK\$1,000,000 4 4

-During the years ended 31 December 2013 and 2014, there were no amounts paid or payable by the Group to any of the highest paid individuals as an inducement to join or upon joining the Group or as compensation for loss of office.
-There was no arrangement under which a director waived or agreed to waive any remuneration during the years ended 31 December 2013 and 2014.
+During the current and prior years, there were no amounts paid or payable by the Group to any of the highest paid individuals as an inducement to join or upon joining the Group or as compensation for loss of office.
+There was no arrangement under which a director waived or agreed to waive any remuneration during the current or prior years.